 I can’t tell my kids much about that time.
 It was hard for all of us.
 While they were adjusting to me not being around, I was living at my sister’s house, trying to find a new job that would give me enough money to keep me out of a shabby apartment.
 And I was depressed almost immediately, at the loss of everything I had worked my entire life to produce.
 They were the primary loss for me.
 Every night without them in my life has been a loss.

 You can’t replace or redo the lost time.
 But you can grow back into your full self, into a whole parent, and be even better when they are with you.
 My investment and interest in their lives have multiplied even as my time with them has been divided.
 And we, their mom and I, have kept the discord and “adult” discussions out of their purview.
 That’s the way it is.
 Adult stuff is for us adults.

 Someday, my kids will know how I fought for them and their 3rd and 5th grade Spring semesters.
 And I’m not sure what they will get from the information, but I know my tenacity has given me a lot of strength throughout this entire path to becoming a happy and hopeful father again.
 I tried to never let them see the other dad, but you can’t lie.
 They knew when I was down.
 But we talked about it, and my sadness, as something I was working on.
-It had nothing to do with them, or their mom, or the divorce.
-It might have had a lot to do with all of those things, but those are the parts that you never get to tell them.
+It had nothing to do with them, their mom, or the divorce.
+It might have had a lot to do with all of those things, but those are the parts that you never get to tell them about.

 - The 3 Immutable Laws of Positive Co-Parenting